worghet/P08___RAMM/README.md

 (yes RAMM is also a reference to RAMMSTEIN - a not so popular german band)

+## why make such a monstrosity of a game

+because i wanted to learn react

 ## resources
 ill put more stuff here when i actually do stuff yknow